jon-jacky/Piety/editors/edo.md

     line B
     line C
     line D

+    Use any other Python statements at the Python prompt.

     >> import datetime
     >> datetime.datetime.now()
     datetime.datetime(2018, 1, 31, 20, 51, 50, 275079)

+    Use Python to compute arguments to the ed API.

     >> _.__str__()
     '2018-01-31 20:51:50.275079'
     >> ed.a(_)